 Quantitative and Evolutionary STEM Training (QuEST) Program for Doctoral Students is a training program that integrates with existing Ph.D. programs across the UVM campus in biology, plant biology, plant and soil sciences, mathematics, computer science, engineering, natural resources, and cellular, molecular and biomedical sciences.

 QuEST is a five-year Ph.D. degree program that builds upon the existing strengths of more than eight academic units on the University of Vermont campus.

 - QuEST Data Lab course, taken twice, as an early and senior graduate student

 - An applied internship with a non-academic institution and Special Interest Group Network

-- The QuEST Seminar each Fall - combines invited speakers with professional development programs related to computation, communication, and interdisciplinary teamwork as well as cultural inclusion and diversity training.
+- The QuEST Seminar each Fall - combines inviting speakers with professional development programs relating to computation, communication, and interdisciplinary teamwork as well as cultural inclusion and diversity training.

 Support and Eligibility

 QuEST Trainees are supported one of two ways, either funding to support their travel, room, and board during the applied internship or by receiving a 1-year of stipend to be used in either year one or two of their graduate studies.
 In addition, during the 12-month period of receiving the QuEST stipend, the traineeship pays tuition, fees, and health insurance (i.e., nine tuition credits for fall and spring semesters, and up to five tuition credits during the summer).
 They will also receive up to $5,000 for travel to an applied internship during the summer of your third year (e.g., 8 – 10 weeks).
 To receive stipend support, trainees must be U.S. citizens per federal regulations.
 Non-US citizens are also welcome in QuEST and eligible to receive up to $10,000 in internship support and encouraged to apply.